 There are a number of reasons a person might lack sexual desire for their spouse.
 When you consider that sexual desire starts with what happens between your ears and then is greatly influenced by the marriage relationship itself, it is understandable that most of what is going to stall desire will be personal or relational in nature.
 There are, of course, some physical problems that can affect sexual desire too.

-The following list can be used to identify problems or potential problems.
+The following list can be used to help identify problems or potential problems.

 Poor self-image, poor sexual-self image, inhibitions: Our culture and, sadly, the church have played havoc with how we see our sexuality and ourselves.
 Feeling bad about how we look or how we might perform sexually can fill some with dread that steals sex drive.
 Being ashamed of our body, or feeling one part of it is too small or strange looking, is counterproductive to sexual desire.